Potholes and other road defects can damage your bike or make you fall off it. Here's how to cope with badly surfaced roads.

 Hitting hazards safely

-Sometimes there's no time and no choice: you have to ride over the hazard.
+Sometimes there's no time and no choice: you have to cycle over the hazard.
 Stand up on the pedals, cranks level, with your knees slightly bent to absorb the impact.

-If you're going to plough straight over, get your bodyweight back and rotate your wrists so that the heel of each hand is more behind than on top of the handlebar, and drop your heels down so your feet can brace against the pedals.
-This will stop you getting thrown forward – and over the bar? - when you hit the hazard, because your bodyweight will be 'behind' rather than 'on top of' the bike.
+If you're going to plough straight over, get your bodyweight back and rotate your wrists so that the heel of each hand is more behind than on top of the handlebar, then drop your heels down so your feet can brace against the pedals.
+This will stop you getting thrown forward – and over the bar - because your bodyweight will be 'behind' rather than 'on top of' the bike.